giavinh79/Plop/README.md

 ## Plop

-Plop is a SPA (more or less) that uses React.js as its frontend framework and Adonis.js as its server framework (REST API).
+Plop is a web application that uses React.js as its frontend framework and Adonis.js as its server framework (REST API).
 It is a simple project management tool targeted towards small teams (< 8) however, it can also be used by individuals who want a more complex to-do list.

 A relational database is used which is managed using the Lucid ORM to take advantage of models, controllers, migrations, seeds and factories.
 This allows us to easily replicate common SQL queries, setup the database with ease, and create dummy data.